YalePrivacyLab/tracker-profiles/trackers/Ad4Screen.md

 _Support:_ Sales Team / Advisory Board / Mobile CRM Experts / Media Buying & Planning / IT Team / Data Mining Team / Support Team

 _Sales Team:_ "We analyze with you all your requirements and needs to create adapted and breakthrough projects maximizing your ROI."

 _Advisory Board:_ "The Advisory Services Team covers App Store SEO, ROI Optimization, International Acquisition Campaigns Management…"

 _Mobile CRM Experts:_ "Our team of experts will support you with setting up Customer Loyalty Programs."

-_Media Buying & Planning_: "We will identify the best traffic sources, getting the best price (CPC, CPL, CPV, CPD…)."
+_Media Buying & Planning_: "We will identify the best traffic sources, getting the best price (CPC, CPL, CPV, CPD...)."

 _IT Team:_ "We choose next generation Mobile Marketing technologies, at the cutting-edge of innovation."

 _Data Mining Team:_ "We manage the extraction, integration and analysis of large volumes of DATA to optimize your targeting."

-_Support Team:_ "We are here to help you planning, implementing SDK, training, preserving, updating…" [Ad4Screen, 02](http://www.ad4screen.com/en/presentation)
+_Support Team:_ "We are here to help you planning, implementing SDK, training, preserving, updating..."
+[Ad4Screen, 02](http://www.ad4screen.com/en/presentation)

 * (translated from French:) "Our Experts select the best formats, supports, boards and Ad-Exchanges of the market to effectively highlight the benefits and offers of your mobile site and / or tablet."
 [Ad4Screen, 03](http://www.ad4screen.com/publicite-mobile)